rickypinci/rickypinci.github.io/_pages/activities.md

 ### Organizing Committee
 * Publicity Chair of [ACM SIGMETRICS 2023](https://www.sigmetrics.org/sigmetrics2023/organization.html){:target="_blank"}
-* Organizer of Workshop on Artificial Intelligence for Performance Modeling, Prediction, and Control [AIPerf 2023](https://aiperf.github.io/aiperf2023/){:target="_blank"}
+* Organizer of the 1st Workshop on Artificial Intelligence for Performance Modeling, Prediction, and Control [AIPerf 2023](https://aiperf.github.io/aiperf2023/){:target="_blank"}
+* Organizer of the 7th International Workshop on Context-aware, Autonomous and Smart Architecture [CASA 2023](https://casaecsa.github.io/casa2023/){:target="_blank"}

 ### Program Committee
 I served as PC member of conferences and workshops in the area of performance and quantitative system analysis.